 Pretty simple stuff, huh?

-Widget Management – Customize Widgets Section
+Widget Management – Preview Widgets

 (Widget management – work in preview mode or configure widgets on the fly!)

 Widget management is a great feature of WordPress.
 You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear prior to publishing it (to avoid making errors), or configure widgets on the fly using the Widget editor screen as discussed previously.

 As we’ve shown you in an earlier example, WordPress lets you quickly and easily rearrange how information displays in areas of your website sidebars, footers and navigation menus with just a few clicks of your mouse, using drag-&-drop technology …